guardian/frontend/fronts-endtoend-tests/README.md

 To permanently override settings, create a developer.properties file adjacent to the main one.
 For other environments, specifying settings through system properties, also works.

-In you frontend.properties or developer.properties, add the following configuration:
+In your frontend.properties or developer.properties, add the following configuration:

 ```
 username=